-Advanced training in European art history requires direct exposure to the object of study, prolonged access to key information resources such as libraries and photographic archives, the development of professional relationships with colleagues, and immersion in European cultures.
-These related needs are often best satisfied by prolonged engagement with a European art research center.
-The Kress History of Art: Institutional Fellowships are intended to provide promising young professionals with the opportunity to experience this kind of engagement.
+Advanced training in European art history requires direct exposure to the object of study, prolonged access to key information resources such as libraries and photographic archives, the development of professional relationships with colleagues abroad, and sustained immersion in European cultures.
+These related needs are often best satisfied by extended engagement with a European art research center.
+The Kress History of Art: Institutional Fellowships are intended to provide promising young art historians with the opportunity to experience just this kind of immersion.

-Six Kress Institutional Fellowships in the History of European Art will be awarded each year for a two-year research appointment hosted with one of the following (six) European research centers:
+Six pre-doctoral Kress Institutional Fellowships in the History of European Art will be awarded each year.
+Each fellowship provides for a two-year research appointment hosted by one of the following European art history research centers:

 - Florence Kunsthistorisches Institut / Institute for Art History

 - Leiden Kunsthistorisch Instituut der Rijksuniversiteit / Art Historical Institute, Rijksuniversiteit

 - London Courtauld Institute of Art & Warburg Institute of Art (jointly administered)